daltonj/treccastweb/2022/README.md

-# 2022 Topic Files
+# 2022 Topics Overview

-In 2022, topics are represented as a tree containing one or more conversation paths.
+For CAsT year 4, topics are represented as a tree containing one or more conversation paths.
 Each turn within a topic (asides the first) have a `parent_turn` field through which each conversation path can be traced.

 The contents of this directory are as follows: